 Causes: If the infected blossoms do not drop off, the infection can spread from the flower to the neighboring twig.
 Twigs then develop cankers, which further produce fungal spores of the disease.

 Brown rot thrives best in warm, wet conditions, causing infection to occur in as little as three hours.
-Insects can act as spreading agents for this fungal disease.
+Insects can act as spreading agents for this fungal cherry disease.

 Treatment: Once brown rot infects your cherries, there are no curable treatments for the fruit.
 Prune any affected parts of the tree with sanitized pruning tools 4 to 6 inches below the sunken dead tissue.
 Burn or bury the pruned materials to prevent the infection from spreading.